shubham6i/Coding-Instructor-/README.md

-# 🤖 Coding Instructor AI
+Yu# 🤖 Coding Instructor AI

 A simple and powerful AI-powered coding and DSA instructor built with Node.js and Google Gemini.